How do you save more money? I’ve compiled 175 frugal living tips to help.

-53. Compare prices on insurance every 6 months.
+53. Compare insurance prices every six months.

 54. Ditch paper towels and switch to microfiber and cleaning rags.

-57. Pay attention to preventative maintenance, not just in your car, but in your home, too.
+57. Pay attention to preventative maintenance, not just in your car but in your home, too.

 59. If you have a recurring prescription, call your insurance company to ask for prices for the RX by mail program or 3-month scripts.

-60. Another good frugal living tips for the holidays.
+60. Another good frugal living tip for the holidays.
 Talk to your family about alternative gift exchanges at Christmas.
 Consider picking names or setting a per-person limit.
 For children, consider the four gift methods (something you want, something you need, something to wear, something to read)